 - A block of good quality Parmesan cheese- for grating on top for garnish

-- Season boneless chicken breasts with 1 tsp of salt and ½ tsp of pepper (or adjust to taste) and sauté in 2 tbsp butter over medium to medium-high heat for 5-7 minutes.
+- Season boneless chicken breasts with 1 teaspoon of salt and ½ teaspoon of pepper (or adjust to taste) and sauté in 2 tablespoon butter over medium to medium-high heat for 5-7 minutes.

-- Remove chicken from the pan, add 1 tbsp of butter and sauté the shallots and tomatoes for about 3 minutes, until tomatoes have softened.
+- Remove chicken from the pan, add 1 tablespoon of butter and sauté the shallots and tomatoes for about 3 minutes, until tomatoes have softened.

 - Add wine and chicken stock base and cook for 2 more minutes.

 - Reduce heat to low and stir in heavy cream, remaining salt, and cooked chicken and simmer 4-5 minutes until sauce is thickened.
 Stir in chopped basil before serving.

 This dish is not only delicious but looks beautiful plated with a garnish of fresh basil!
 If you love a tomato basil combo, don't miss this recipe for fresh Tomato Basil Pasta Sauce!

 This dish is the perfect topping for your favorite pasta.
 We love serving this creamy Italian chicken with low-carb egg fettuccine pasta or veggie pasta noodles.
 I made my own zucchini spaghetti noodles with a spiralized slicer in a flash, but there are many healthy and convenient options now in most grocery stores.
 I love buying butternut squash veggie noodles already spiralized because it's such a pain in the arse to cut.
 That might be my least favorite vegetable to prepare for that very reason, but I LOVE butternut squash!
 Sometimes I'm willing to pay more to save a finger.
 The precut butternut squash is also great for butternut squash chili or roasted butternut squash.